 In mid-summer, real estate traditionally slows down.
 During July and August, many buyers and sellers go on day trips, summer vacation and take a breather from buying and selling a house.
-But this year is different with a surge of GTA real estate buyers.
+But this year is different with a surge of Greater Toronto Area real estate buyers coming from Area Code 437, 416 and 905.

 Many people won’t be going on those summer vacations as they had planned.
-People are spending more time doing things locally, and a result, it appears that more people are expressing interest in buying Guelph real estate.
+People are spending more time doing things locally, and a result, it appears that more people are expressing interest in buying Guelph houses for sale.

 Year-to-date through June 2020, Guelph had sold 10% (100) fewer homes than the same period in 2019.
 But if you add up all the sales of homes this year, it’s actually unchanged from last year.
 Why?
 Because the average price of a home in Guelph has increased by almost 10% this year.
 And as of mid-July, Guelph real estate is still very strong.
 Despite a global pandemic, higher unemployment rates and tightened CMHC lending guidelines, the Guelph real estate market in Guelph is still hot.
 But where are these buyers coming from?

 It’s impossible to say exactly where a buyer is moving to Guelph from, but research shows that about 30% of the Guelph real estate buyers per month come from an out of town buyer.
-However, in recent months, it’s become obvious to any Guelph REALTOR® that this number has increased significantly and recent data estimates that almost 50% of sales are now from buyers outside of Guelph, mostly the GTA.
+However, in recent months, it’s become obvious to Guelph Realtors that this number has increased significantly and recent data estimates that almost 50% of sales are now from buyers outside of Guelph, mostly from area code 437, 416 and 905.
 But why?

 Many sellers are finding that moving an extra 30 minutes west is saving them a lot of money and perhaps even improving their lifestyle.

-Just over a year ago, Beth and Ryan Waller discussed the “401 effect”, where homeowners are selling in more expensive markets and buying a home in less expensive markets, pocketing the difference.
+Just over a year ago, Beth and Ryan Waller discussed the “401 Effect” on Guelph real estate, where homeowners are selling in more expensive markets and buying a home in less expensive markets, pocketing the difference.

 Many GTA real estate sellers are finding that moving an extra 30 minutes west is saving them a lot of money.
 Perhaps even improving their lifestyle.
 Sellers in Guelph are moving to less expensive markets, even out of province.